Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Induced radial field and inviscid MHD boundary layers

 with $\omega_{mt}$ from (\ref{eq:Bufextde}); the $a^4$ term arises solely from $\mathcal{P}^{(o)}$.
-The total magnetic force is thus $\sim 3/2$ larger the magnetic tension (for moderate $a$).
+The total magnetic force is thus $\sim 3/2$ larger than the magnetic tension (for moderate $a$).
 Although less accurate than the dissipated-power estimate, (\ref{eq:ml35}) indicates comparable real and imaginary detuning, yielding the magnetic correction to $C_a^i$, which is inaccessible from the power-based approach.

-In \cite{personnettaz2025damping}, simulations show that the Ohmic dissipation follows the functional dependence of (\ref{eq:pmBatch21}) up to an order-unity prefactor.
-The study focused on the geophysically relevant range $P_m=10^{-6}$-$10^{-3}$, where viscous corrections are negligible.
-The simulations further confirmed the scaling of the Ohmic dissipation as $(1-a^3)^{-2}$.
+In \cite{personnettaz2026ohmic}, \textsc{dns} results show that the Ohmic dissipation follows the functional dependence of (\ref{eq:pmBatch21}) up to an order-unity prefactor.
+They focused on the geophysically relevant range $P_m \in [10^{-6},10^{-3}]$, where viscous corrections are negligible.
+They further confirmed the scaling of the Ohmic dissipation as $(1-a^3)^{-2}$.